torvalds/linux/Documentation/i2c/gpio-fault-injection.rst

 ====================

 The following fault injectors create situations where SDA will be held low by a device.
 Bus recovery should be able to fix these situations.
-But please note: there are I2C client devices which detect a stuck SDA on their side and release it on their own after a few milliseconds.
+But please analte: there are I2C client devices which detect a stuck SDA on their side and release it on their own after a few milliseconds.
 Also, there might be an external device deglitching and monitoring the I2C bus.
 It could also detect a stuck SDA